peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 This object is not an array.

  * System.ArgumentException:
 The parameter  <i>valueOb</i>
  has an unsupported type; or  <i>index</i>
  is not a valid index into this array.

 <a id="IsInfinity"></a>
 ### IsInfinity

     public bool IsInfinity();

-Gets a value indicating whether this CBOR object represents infinity.
+ Gets a value indicating whether this CBOR object represents infinity.  <b>Return Value:</b>

-<b>Return Value:</b>

- `true`  if this CBOR object represents infinity; otherwise, `false`  .
+ `true` true if this CBOR object represents infinity; otherwise,  `false` false .

 <a id="IsNaN"></a>
 ### IsNaN

     public bool IsNaN();

-Gets a value indicating whether this CBOR object represents a not-a-number value (as opposed to whether this object's type is not a number type).
+ Gets a value indicating whether this CBOR object represents a not-a-number value (as opposed to whether this object's type is not a number type).  <b>Return Value:</b>

-<b>Return Value:</b>

- `true`  if this CBOR object represents a not-a-number value (as opposed to whether this object's type is not a number type); otherwise, `false`  .
+ `true` true if this CBOR object represents a not-a-number value (as opposed to whether this object's type is not a number type); otherwise,  `false` false .

 <a id="IsNegativeInfinity"></a>
 ### IsNegativeInfinity

     public bool IsNegativeInfinity();

-Gets a value indicating whether this CBOR object represents negative infinity.
+ Gets a value indicating whether this CBOR object represents negative infinity.  <b>Return Value:</b>

-<b>Return Value:</b>

- `true`  if this CBOR object represents negative infinity; otherwise, `false`  .
+ `true` true if this CBOR object represents negative infinity; otherwise,  `false` false .

 <a id="IsPositiveInfinity"></a>
 ### IsPositiveInfinity

     public bool IsPositiveInfinity();

-Gets a value indicating whether this CBOR object represents positive infinity.
+ Gets a value indicating whether this CBOR object represents positive infinity.  <b>Return Value:</b>

-<b>Return Value:</b>

- `true`  if this CBOR object represents positive infinity; otherwise, `false`  .
+ `true` true if this CBOR object represents positive infinity; otherwise,  `false` false .

 <a id="Multiply_PeterO_Cbor_CBORObject_PeterO_Cbor_CBORObject"></a>
 ### Multiply